crispab/crisp-dna/_docs/course-development.md

 1. Sarah decides to teach an Agile Foundations course.
 2. Sarah opens the Product Space calendar on Google, finds an open slot Feb 12-13, and writes Agile Fundations course (Sarah)".
 3. Sarah asks the Product Space office team to set up a registration page.
 He has taught this course before, so they copy-paste from last course instance.
-4. Sarah synchronizes with other producers to make sure his course is mentioned in the next marketing email (see next section below).
+4. Sarah synchronises with other producers to make sure his course is mentioned in the next marketing email (see next section below).
 5. Registrations start coming in.
 We have a home-grown tool to process registrations and send email confirmations.
 Course registrations automatically end up in Google Spreadsheet.
 6. About a week before the course, the office team sends a welcome email to the course participants
 7. Feb 12 arrives.
 Sarah shows up at Product Space.
 Breakfast is served, handouts printed, everything ready to go thanks to the awesome office team!